aras-p/glsl-optimizer/src/gallium/docs/source/context.rst

 moved to a separate abstraction at some point in the future.

-``resource_copy_region`` blits a region of a subresource of a resource to a region of another subresource of a resource, provided that both resources have the same format.
+``resource_copy_region`` blits a region of a subresource of a resource to a region of another subresource of a resource, provided that both resources have the same format, or compatible formats, i.e., formats for which copying the bytes from the source resource unmodified to the destination resource will achieve the same effect of a textured quad blitter.
 The source and destination may be the same resource, but overlapping blits are not permitted.

 ``resource_resolve`` resolves a multisampled resource into a non-multisampled one.
 Formats and dimensions must match.
 This function must be present if a driver